rhilconsultants/openshift/workshops/Ansible Operator/Exercise-1/Exercise_1.md

 To stop and terminate the container, press Ctrl-C in the terminal where you ran docker/podman run .

-Clean you work :
+Clean up your work

      # podman stop hello-go
      # podman rm hello-go

-Push to the Registry
+### Push to the Registry

-Only 2 more steps remaining , re tag our application :
+Tag our application:

      # podman tag localhost/hello-go registry.infra.local:5000/${USER}/hello-go

-Verify you image was successfully tagged :
+Verify that your image was successfully tagged:

      # podman image list
      REPOSITORY                                   TAG      IMAGE ID       CREATED         SIZE
      registry.infra.local:5000/userxx/hello-go    latest   376409b93b2c   3 minutes ago   116 MB

-And push it to the registry :
+Push the image to the registry:

      # podman push  registry.infra.local:5000/${USER}/hello-go

-Hello Go app summary
+## Hello Go Application Summary
 Many tools in the Kubernetes ecosystem are written in Go.
-You might not be a master of the Go language after building and running this app in a container, but you at least know the basics, and could even put ‘Go programmer’ on your resumé now (just kidding!).
+You might not be a master of the Go language after building and running this application in a container, but you at least know the basics, and could even put ‘Go programmer’ on your resumé now (just kidding!).